|

 (SE 269780), just by Quarry House Farm, the footpath route crosses two

 fields diagonally.
-However to save crops, I walked along the right hand edge
+However to save crops, I walked along the left hand edge

 of the two fields, then turned left along the boundary of the second to join